600 Shares in Cboe Global Markets, Inc. (NASDAQ:CBOE) Acquired by Isthmus Partners LLC

 Other institutional investors and hedge funds have also bought and sold shares of the company.
 Janus Henderson Group PLC lifted its holdings in Cboe Global Markets by 8.9% during the first quarter.
 Janus Henderson Group PLC now owns 3,271,847 shares of the company’s stock valued at $322,897,000 after purchasing an additional 268,527 shares in the last quarter.
 Massachusetts Financial Services Co.
 MA lifted its holdings in Cboe Global Markets by 5.6% during the first quarter.
 Massachusetts Financial Services Co.
 MA now owns 2,845,974 shares of the company’s stock valued at $280,870,000 after purchasing an additional 150,739 shares in the last quarter.
 Geode Capital Management LLC lifted its holdings in Cboe Global Markets by 2.4% during the first quarter.
 Geode Capital Management LLC now owns 1,897,406 shares of the company’s stock valued at $186,776,000 after purchasing an additional 43,927 shares in the last quarter.
 Parnassus Investments CA lifted its holdings in Cboe Global Markets by 24.1% during the second quarter.
 Parnassus Investments CA now owns 1,647,669 shares of the company’s stock valued at $196,155,000 after purchasing an additional 320,508 shares in the last quarter.
 Finally, Los Angeles Capital Management LLC lifted its holdings in Cboe Global Markets by 29.5% during the second quarter.
 Los Angeles Capital Management LLC now owns 1,149,979 shares of the company’s stock valued at $136,905,000 after purchasing an additional 261,855 shares in the last quarter.
 79.76% of the stock is currently owned by institutional investors.

 Several equities research analysts have recently issued reports on CBOE shares.
+UBS Group lifted their price objective on shares of Cboe Global Markets from $111.00 to $124.00 and gave the company a “neutral” rating in a research report on Wednesday, July 7th.
 Argus lifted their price objective on shares of Cboe Global Markets from $120.00 to $133.00 and gave the company a “buy” rating in a research report on Wednesday, August 4th.
 Zacks Investment Research cut shares of Cboe Global Markets from a “buy” rating to a “hold” rating and set a $124.00 price objective on the stock. in a research report on Tuesday, June 22nd.
-Morgan Stanley started coverage on shares of Cboe Global Markets in a research report on Friday, June 11th.
+Piper Sandler lifted their price objective on shares of Cboe Global Markets from $113.00 to $117.00 and gave the company an “overweight” rating in a research report on Monday, July 12th.
+Finally, Morgan Stanley started coverage on shares of Cboe Global Markets in a research report on Friday, June 11th.
 They set an “underweight” rating and a $104.00 price objective on the stock.
-UBS Group lifted their price objective on shares of Cboe Global Markets from $111.00 to $124.00 and gave the company a “neutral” rating in a research report on Wednesday, July 7th.
-Finally, Piper Sandler lifted their price objective on shares of Cboe Global Markets from $113.00 to $117.00 and gave the company an “overweight” rating in a research report on Monday, July 12th.
 Two analysts have rated the stock with a sell rating, two have assigned a hold rating and eight have issued a buy rating to the company.
 Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $195.54.

 Cboe Global Markets (NASDAQ:CBOE) last issued its earnings results on Thursday, July 29th.
 The company reported $1.38 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.36 by $0.02.
 The firm had revenue of $350.60 million during the quarter, compared to analyst estimates of $346.64 million.
 Cboe Global Markets had a net margin of 12.73% and a return on equity of 16.65%.
 The business’s revenue was up 18.1% on a year-over-year basis.
 During the same period in the previous year, the firm earned $1.31 earnings per share.
 Analysts predict that Cboe Global Markets, Inc. will post 5.52 earnings per share for the current year.